Out and Proud!

 — you work in a place where politics is discouraged, but somehow nobody ever enforces it against MAGA Sally.

 — Coming Out doesn’t mean everywhere, all the time, unless you want it to.
-Plenty of queer kids didn’t tell their parents until after they graduated, and “DADT” was official national policy for a while in the military.
+Plenty of queer kids didn’t tell their parents until after they graduated, and “DADT” was official national policy for a while.
 Evaluate the risks.
 If you complain to HR, will they talk to her, or start a file on you?
 How much do you need this job?
 Be realistic but brave, and make a plan to balance courageous integrity with practical realities.
 Be as direct as you dare.
 Call her out if you can.
 If you can’t, walk away every time she starts.
 (See if any allies will join you.)
 Your goal is not to influence MAGA Sally, it’s to let everyone else know she doesn’t speak for you.